Superman vs. Muhammad Ali

 representatives were dissatisfied with the likeness of Ali.

-the audience with famous people.
-Adams adapted the Kubert layout into a
+filling the audience with famous people.
+Adams adapted the Kubert layout

-wraparound cover featuring 172 figures that includes celebrities, comic creators,
+into a wraparound cover featuring 172 figures that includes celebrities,

-and DC characters.
-Kahn travelled the country to obtain permission from
+comic creators, and DC characters.
+Kahn travelled the country to obtain

-people that were already drawn.
-Those who refused were disguised or
+permission from people that were already drawn.
+Those who refused were

 The release was delayed throughout 1977.